MrL1605/LastNerds/README.md

 ## Usage

- - Download the [setup zip file][releases] from lastest releas.
+ - Download the [zip file][releases] from lastest releas.
- - Install it using setup.exe in your Windows.
+ - Extract it anywhere.
- - Open the Application (Search in Start Menu as LastNerd)
+ - Open the LastNerd.exe.
  - And Click on `RUN`.